rahulunair/dl_service/README.md

-# A serverless application for image classification using OpenFaas and Pytorch
+## serverless app for image classification using OpenFaas and Pytorch

 - Base Pytorch framework docker image
 - An Efficientnet based classification model for image recognition